qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 To the right of the magnifier tool you can define a current clockwise rotation for your map view in degrees.

-On the right side of the status bar, there is a small checkbox which can be used temporarily to prevent layers being rendered to the map view (see section :ref:`redraw_events`).
+On the right side of the status bar, the |checkbox| :guilabel:`Render` checkbox can be used to temporarily suspend the map view rendering (see section :ref:`redraw_events`).

-To the right of the render functions, you find the |projectionEnabled|
+To the right of the |checkbox| :guilabel:`Render` function, you find the
-:guilabel:`EPSG:code` button showing the current project CRS.
-Clicking on this opens the :guilabel:`Project Properties` dialog and lets you apply another CRS to the map view.
+|projectionEnabled| :guilabel:`EPSG:code` button showing the current project CRS.
+Clicking on this opens the :guilabel:`Project Properties` dialog and lets you reproject the map view or adjust any other project property.

 .. index::
    single: Scale calculate